Find Your Perfect Policy: 866-843-5386

 Maximum odometer reading 250,000 miles 250,000 miles 250,000 miles 150,000 miles 100,000 miles

-Coverages Essential vehicle systems, including engine, supercharger, turbocharger, transmission, transfer case, and drive axle(s) All Powertrain coverages, plus some electrical, A/C, and heating All Powertrain Enhanced coverages, plus cooling and fuel systems Repairs on most component systems, plus steering, suspension, and brakes Repairs on almost all component systems except exclusions
+Coverages Essential vehicle systems, including engine, supercharger, turbocharger, transmission, transfer case, and drive axle(s) All Powertrain coverages, plus some electrical, A/C, and heating All Powertrain Enhanced coverages, plus cooling and fuel systems Repairs on most component systems, plus steering, suspension, fuel systems, and brakes Repairs on almost all component systems except exclusions

 Emergency roadside assistance, roadside hazard coverage, rental car reimbursement, trip interruption, and maintenance benefits Yes Yes Yes Yes Yes